layer2tech/mercury-explorer/api/API.md

   • Current number of statecoins in mercury wallet<br/>

   swapset_per_day: integer,<br/>
-  • Total number of coins involved in a swap
+  • Total number of coins involved in a swap <br />
   • Differing from the swaps_per_day, the swapset per day is the sum of every coin participating in every swap <br/>
     - i.e. 2 swaps of 5 coins has a swapset of 10<br/>
     - A larger swapset means better privacy. <br/>